The Guy She Was Interested in Wasn't a Guy at All: Supporting

-Mitsuki's uncle who manages the record store and serves as her parental figure and guardian, often showing concern for his niece's introverted nature.
-It is later revealed he was in a previous relationship with Kanna when Mitsuki was young, but they had to end the relationship as he was prioritizing taking care of Mitsuki when Kanna proposed moving to Los Angeles with him.
+Mitsuki's uncle who manages the record store and serves as her parental figure and guardian, often showing concern for his niece's introverted upbringing.
+It is later revealed he was in a romantic relationship with Kanna when Mitsuki was young, but they broke up as he was prioritizing taking care of Mitsuki when Kanna proposed moving to Los Angeles with him.
+Despite this, he continues to harbor feelings for Kanna, especially after they reconnect.